Types of Pet Insurance: Comprehensive vs. Accident-Only Coverage

 MetLife Pet offers an accident and illness policy you can customize to fit your needs.

 A comprehensive pet insurance policy usually provides coverage for expenses related to issues like heart disease, upset stomachs, infections, fractures, wounds, foreign body removal, hip dysplasia, cancer, and more.
-With MetLife Pet, some of these covered expenses can include:
+However, there are also notable exclusions.

 Not covering pre-existing conditions is fairly standard across the industry, but we offer an exception.
 If you’re a group policyholder and you switch to MetLife Pet, we can cover your pet’s pre-existing conditions that are currently covered by the other provider.1